lukasble/Genome_Analysis/README.md

 # Genome_Analysis
-This is made for the genome analysis course
+This is made for the genome analysis course.